fabferri/az-pattern/vwan1/vwan-palo-alto/Readme.md

    - Set up simple workloads in:
       - vm1-1
       - vm2-1
-1. Validate Traffic Flow and Logging
+1. Validate Traffic Flows and Logging
    - Generate traffic between **vm1-1** and **vm2-1**.
    - Verify that logs are correctly captured in Log Analytics.